russ-schumacher/ats641_spring2022/lab2.md

 - We're going to start with an example notebook, obtained from the Unidata website.
 Right-click and download [this file](https://unidata.github.io/python-gallery/_downloads/45a886d6aaa2fa40c8e7d9239a6af334/500hPa_HGHT_Winds.ipynb).
 (This notebook originates from [this page](https://unidata.github.io/python-gallery/examples/500hPa_HGHT_Winds.html).)

 - Now, open Jupyter Lab, by simply running `jupyter lab`.
 This will open a new browser tab with Jupyter Lab in it.
+Or you can also simply use `jupyter notebook` if you prefer.

 - Click on 'Python3' to launch the python kernel.